Desktop Mockup Hero 6_Animation01.png

 Impact at a Glance

-New purchasing experience drove double the conversion rate vs. prior redirect-to-mobile-app flow.
+Platform expansion drove double the conversion rate vs. prior mobile-app-only flow.

 31% Increase in Subscriber Opt-Ins

-Multi-path sign-up strategy boosted subscriber opt-ins and facilitated success of global expansion.
+Multi-path sign-up strategy boosted subscriber acquisition for global expansion.

-Improved logistics messaging and stop selection flow increased pick-up follow-through.
+Improved logistics messaging and flow increased pick-up follow-through.

 UX System Scaled Across 25+ U.S. Cities & 2 Countries

-Modular design supported rapid expansion and localized variations with minimal technical lift.
+Modular design supported rapid expansion and localization with minimal tech lift.

 Designing for Global and